red/web-red/content/en/_index.md

   - template: "hero"
     heading: "Red: The World's First Full-Stack Programming Language"
     content: |-
-        When we say "Full-Stack", we mean one common language base to code anything, from metal to meta.
+      When we say "Full-Stack" we mean one common language base to code everything, from metal to meta.
+Platform-native GUIs, DSLs, code generators, device drivers, an OS...anything you can imagine.<br><br>

       With both a REPL and a self-contained toolchain, it's easy to get started.
-One EXE.
-Drop and go.<br><br>
+One file.
+Drop and go.
+It's also homoiconic, meaning Red is its own data format.<br><br>

-        Platform-native GUIs, DSLs, code generators, device drivers, an OS...anything you can imagine, using a single language.<br><br>

       Red's Mission: Fight software complexity.

     button_text: "Download"
     button_url: "/download/"
     image_position: "right"
   - template: "centered"
     heading: "How Red Stacks Up"
+    content: |-
+      Red's real superpower is the ability to bend and redefine the system to meet any need, improving readability and providing top-flight performance at the same time.
+This allows Red to extend its reach in both directions, down to the hardware and up through metaprogramming.

     image: "/images/cityscape_red.jpg"
     image_position: "center"
   - template: "media-feature"